Jacob in Islam: Jacob's last advice to his people

+Prophetic legacy

 Jacob is very special in Islam for carrying on the legacy left by his forefathers.
 Muslims believe God bestowed His utmost grace upon Jacob and chose him to be among the most exalted men.
 The Quran frequently mentions Jacob as a man of might and vision and stresses he was of the company of the good and elect.
 As the Quran says:

 Ali ibn Abi Talib, when asked about the prophets who were bestowed special names, narrates in Hadith that Ya'qub ibn Ishaq was known by his people as Isra'il.

 Instances in the Bible involving Jacob wrestling with an angel are not mentioned in the Quran, but are discussed in Muslim commentaries, as is the vision of Jacob's Ladder.
 Jacob tricking Isaac into blessing him by impersonating his twin, Esau, is also not in the Quran, but is in Muslim commentaries.

 Muslims, who do believe Jacob was a great patriarch, stress the belief that Jacob's main importance lay in his great submission to God and his firm faith in the right religion.
 As a patriarch, Jacob, alongside Abraham, may be the most fruitful according to tradition.
-From his twelve sons were to come many other great prophets, including Jonah (Yunus), David (Dawud), Solomon (Sulayman) and Jesus (Isa).
+From his twelve sons were to come many other great prophets, including Jonah, (David), Solomon, and Jesus.

-Tomb of Jacob
+Tomb in Hebron

 Jacob is believed by Muslims and Jews alike to be buried in the Cave of the Patriarchs (known by Muslims as the Sanctuary of Abraham).
 The compound, located in the city of Hebron, is the second holiest site for Jews (after the Temple Mount in Jerusalem), and is also venerated by Christians and Muslims, both of whom have traditions that maintain that the site is the burial place of three Biblical couples: Abraham and Sarah, Isaac and Rebecca, and Jacob and Leah.